Garth Brooks Confirms Lip-Syncing At The CMAs, Big Win, Gorgeous Wife, And Taco Bell Completes His Night

 Garth Brooks is considered one of the best in country music, and he got rewarded at the 2017 CMAs on Wednesday night by snagging his second consecutive Entertainer of the Year award.
 However, it didn’t come without a little controversy over his performance previous to accepting the big prize.
 Social media lit up almost immediately accusing him of lip-syncing to his song, “Ask Me How I Know.”
 It didn’t take very long before the country sensation admitted that it was not a rumor at all.

-Brooks was indeed lip-syncing and he quickly gave an explanation as to why he chose to do it.
+Brooks was indeed lip-syncing, and he quickly gave an explanation as to why he chose to do it.
 During a press conference after the awards show, Garth told the press that he had been battling being sick all week and just wasn’t up to performing live.
-According to a report by The Tennessean, he said that he was afraid that his voice would not hold up.
+According to a report by the Tennessean, he said that he was afraid that his voice would not hold up.
 He was not ashamed to admit that he made the choice to make his performance as good as he could.

 “We made a gametime call on whether to sing to a track or lip-sync and we decided to lip-sync it.
 We decided to lip-sync it because my voice was just not there, and we wanted to represent country music the best we can.”